kirandash/MyCoffeeApp/README.md

 node index

 And then open http://localhost:3000/ which will show the coffee object but with no data.
 So the API is up and running.
 Now it must link with mycoffeeapp

+8. Connect HTTP module provided by Angular instead of dummy data

+in data.service.ts

+import { Http } from '@angular/http';

+in app.module.ts

+import { HttpModule } from '@angular/http';